mbyim/mbyim.github.io/_posts/2019-12-03-Metaethnic-Frontier-Implementation.md

 ![Empire Collapse](/assets/collapse.gif)

-I also made some graphs showing polity size and imperial asabiyah over time.
+I also made some graphs showing polity size and imperial asabiya over time.
 As expected, as time goes on and the surviving empires become larger regions, the imperial asabiya descreases due to the low asabiya of the central regions of said empires.
 Likewise, we can see the average size of the polities increase over time in this first cycle, at least.

 ![NetLogo Graphing](/assets/netlogo_graphing.png)